Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

   - Redefined responsive and reflow behavior

 - Notification system
-  - Decision trees that help other designers make better decisions
+  - Created decision trees to help designers choose the best options
-  - Provide real-time and async feedback to users
+  - Designed feedback mechanisms for users
-  - Facilate user engagement with Fabric product
+  - Enhanced user engagement with Fabric product

 - Contextual menu
-  - Created a guideline to catagorize menu options for better clarity
+  - Developed a guideline to organize menu options for better clarity
   - Added variations for single-selection and multi-selection
-  - Extended its functionality with searchable options and customizable range
+  - Expanded its functionality with searchable options and customizable range

 - Monitoring hub
-  - A centralized place to view and track activities across different products
+  - Designed a central place to monitor and manage activities across different products
-  - Information is highly centralized and interlinked, but still clear and relevant to users
+  - Organized information in a clear and relevant way for users

 - Settings
-  - The first place users tend to seek for various configurations
+  - Settings will become the first place users go to for various configurations
-  - Provides high level of scalability to house settings options from other products
+  - Ensured high level of scalability to accommodate settings options from other products

 - Filters